Introduction to the National Repository Platform

 - distributed geographically throughout the Czech Republic,

-- multi-tenant, i.e. it contains many tailored repositories,
+- multi-tenant, i.e. it contains many repositories tailored for particular user groups,

 - system for repository instantiation, it means repositores can be built from pre-fabricated components “as a service.”